Think and Grow Rich

-Think and Grow Rich is a book written by Napoleon Hill released in 1937 and promoted as a personal development and self-improvement book.
-He claimed to be inspired by a suggestion from business magnate and later-philanthropist Andrew Carnegie.
-However there is no evidence that the two ever met.
+Think and Grow Rich is a book written by Napoleon Hill and Rosa Lee Beeland released in 1937 and promoted as a personal development and self-improvement book.
+Hill claimed to be inspired by a suggestion from business magnate and later-philanthropist Andrew Carnegie however historians doubt this claim.

 The book is considered a classic in the personal development genre and has been widely influential in shaping the way people think about success and wealth.

 History

 In 1935, Napoleon Hill's second wife Florence filed for and received a divorce.
-In 1936 Napoleon met Rosa Lee Beeland when she attended one of his lectures, he proposed the next day and they were soon married.
-Unable to afford a place of their own they moved in with Napoleon and Florence's son Blair in New York City.
-Following a few months of this living arrangement Blair's wife Vera left due to Napoleon Hill's harassment and abuse with Blair following soon after.
-Before leaving Blair gave his father and Rosa a loan to continue work on their new book, Think and Grow Rich.
+In 1936, Napoleon met Rosa Lee Beeland when she attended one of his lectures.
+He proposed the next day and they were soon married.
+Unable to afford a place of their own, they moved in with Hill and Florence's son, Blair, in New York City.
+Following a few months of this living arrangement, Blair's wife, Vera, left due to Hill's harassment and abuse.
+Blair left shortly thereafter.
+Before leaving, however, Blair gave his father and Rosa a loan to continue work on their new book, Think and Grow Rich.

 Think and Grow Rich was published in 1937 and became a major commercial success.
-Rosa Lee Beeland contributed substantially to the authoring and editing of Think and Grow Rich.
-Napoleon and Rosa divorced in 1940 with Rosa retaining the royalties from Think and Grow Rich as they had been put in her name to protect them any claims on them by Florence and her children.
-Napoleon and Rosa never repaid Blair for the $300 loan with Rosa taunting Blair about the matter.
+Beeland contributed substantially to the authoring and editing of Think and Grow Rich.
+Hill and Beeland divorced in 1940, with the latter retaining the royalties from the book, given that they had been put in her name to protect them from any claims made by Hill's second wife, Florence, and her children.
+Hill and Beeland reportedly never repaid Blair for the $300 loan with Rosa taunting Blair about the matter.

 Summary

 Think and Grow Rich is based on Hill's earlier work The Law of Success, claims to be the result of more than twenty years of study of many individuals who had amassed personal fortunes.
 Hill studied their habits and drew some 16 "laws" to be applied to achieve success.
 Think and Grow Rich condenses them, providing the reader with 14 principles in the form of a "Philosophy of Achievement".

 The main theme of the book is that anyone can achieve success and wealth by following a certain set of principles.
-Hill identifies these principles as the "13 Steps to Riches," which include developing a positive mental attitude, setting clear and specific goals, developing a plan to achieve those goals, taking action, and maintaining a strong belief in oneself and one's abilities.
+Hill identified these principles as the "13 Steps to Riches," which included developing a positive mental attitude, setting clear and specific goals, developing a plan to achieve those goals, taking action, and maintaining a strong belief in oneself and one's capabilities.
+The 13 "steps" were:

-The 13 steps to riches, as outlined in "Think and Grow Rich" by Napoleon Hill, are: